 - Create an environment of cooperation and respect

 If you would like a school counsellor to work with your child, please contact us through the office.
-A timetable is available at reception for families to make appointments with the counsellor or other individuals on the pastoral care team.

 The views expressed herein do not necessarily represent the views of the Australian Government Department of Education, Employment and Workplace Relations.

 Mrs Nadia Goltz's appointment is funded by the Australian Government Department of Education, Employment and Workplace Relations under the National School Chaplaincy and Student Welfare Program.